A Golden Jubilee Convention to celebrate

 Whether you are a long-time Shroud enthusiast or simply curious to learn more, this is a rare opportunity to engage with leading experts and be part of a unique event.
 We hope you can join us for what will be a truly memorable day.

-All those attending this event will also be able to take advantage of the opportunity to look around Pam Moon’s excellent mobile Shroud of Turin exhibition, which will be installed in the Jesus Chapel of Blackburn Cathedral from 23rd March until 12th April.
+Pam Moon’s excellent mobile Shroud of Turin exhibition will be installed in the Jesus Chapel of Blackburn Cathedral from 23rd March until 12th April.

 This exhibition, which is free and open to the public, incorporates a replica of the Shroud of Turin as well as life-sized photographic negatives of the Shroud.
 It also includes an extensive array of information panels and other displays including first century Roman nails and replicas of a Roman flagrum and a Roman lance.